NSA finds major security flaw in Windows 10, free fix issued

 "The user would have no way of knowing the file was malicious, because the digital signature would appear to be from a trusted provider," the company said.

-If successfully exploited, an attacker would have been able to conduct "man-in-the-middle attacks" and decrypt confidential information on user connections, the company said.
+If successfully exploited, an attacker would have been able to conduct "man-in-the-middle attacks" and decrypt confidential information it intercepts on user connections, the company said.

 The agency shared the vulnerability with Microsoft “quickly and responsibly,” Neal Ziring, technical director of the NSA's cybersecurity directorate, said in a blog post Tuesday.